engity-com/bifroest/docs/reference/environment/kubernetes.md

 Pods created by the current version carry the annotation `org.engity.bifroest/execution-lifecycle=execution-id-v1`.
 Bifröst uses a unique execution ID to route signals and exit statuses to the correct command and supervises the command's process tree inside the Pod.

-On Linux, execution-scoped signaling requires `pidfd_open` and `pidfd_send_signal` support.
+On Linux, execution-scoped signaling requires Linux kernel 5.3 or later for `pidfd_open` and `pidfd_send_signal` support.
 The container's seccomp policy must allow both system calls; Bifröst rejects the signal request rather than falling back to an unsafe numeric PID when they are unavailable.

 Pods from versions without this annotation cannot be reused by the current master.
 A normal login rejects such a Pod without deleting it.
 Housekeeping may remove it when disposing an expired session according to the configured cleanup policy.
 Back up Pod-local ephemeral data before manually or automatically removing old environments; persistent volumes retain their own lifecycle rules.